 By acknowledging this Code of Conduct, a colleague specifically agrees to be bound by these provisions of the Code of Conduct.
-As such, the acknowledgment serves as an assignment by the named colleague to HCA Healthcare of all right, title, and interest in all Developments created by the colleague within the scope of their employment, as well as an appointment of the Secretary for HCA Healthcare as the colleague's attorney-in-fact to execute documents on their behalf for the foregoing purposes.
+As such, the acknowledgment serves as an assignment by the named colleague to HCA Healthcare of all right, title, and interest in all Developments created by the colleague within the scope of his or her employment, as well as an appointment of the Secretary for HCA Healthcare as the colleague's attorney-in-fact to execute documents on his or her behalf for the foregoing purposes.
 Colleagues shall assist HCA Healthcare in obtaining and enforcing intellectual property rights in their Developments, while employed by HCA Healthcare and after termination of employment.